dh-tech/dh-tech.github.io/content/blog/2023-08-07-ending-principles.md

 featureImageCap: Screen capture from the Endings Project website.
 featureImageAlt: "The Endings Project: Building Sustainable Digital Humanities Projects."
 author: Moritz Mähr
-excerpt: "In the digital realm, ensuring the longevity of projects is crucial.
+summary: "In the digital realm, ensuring the longevity of projects is crucial.
 The University of Victoria's \"Endings Project\" presents guidelines for digital project sustainability.
 These principles divide projects into five areas: Data, Documentation, Processing, Products, and Release Management, each with its own set of standards to assure sustainability."
 aliases:
 - /blog/2023-08-07-ending-principles/
 ---